scikit-bio/scikit-bio/CONTRIBUTING.md

 git checkout -b my-topic-branch
 ```

-6. Run ``nosetests`` to confirm that the tests pass before you make any changes.
+6. Run ``nosetests --with-doctest ; pep8 bipy setup.py`` to confirm that the tests pass before you make any changes.

 7. Make your changes, add them (with ``git add``), and commit them (with ``git commit``).
 Don't forget to update associated scripts and tests as necessary.
 You should make incremental commits, rather than one massive commit at the end.
 Write descriptive commit messages to accompany each commit.